The Mergers & Acquisitions Review: Canada

 Foreign involvement in M&A transactions

 In recent years, the review thresholds under the Investment Canada Act's net benefit regime have increased significantly.
-Two of the three thresholds that will apply to most direct acquisitions of control of a Canadian business by non-state-owned enterprise investors16 from World Trade Organization (WTO) Member States have increased significantly: the private sector trade agreement investors threshold increased to C$1.613 billion (2020) in enterprise value of the target, and the threshold for investors from other WTO Member States increased to C$1.075 billion (2020) in enterprise value of the target.17 These increased thresholds have contributed to a decrease in the number of transactions subject to a net benefit review (falling from 22 in the 2016–2017 fiscal year to nine in both the 2017–2018 and 2018-2019 fiscal years).18
+Two of the three thresholds that will apply to most direct acquisitions of control of a Canadian business by non-state-owned enterprise investors11 from World Trade Organization (WTO) Member States have increased significantly: the private sector trade agreement investors threshold is presently C$1.565 billion (2021) in enterprise value of the target, and the threshold for investors from other WTO Member States is presently C$1.043 billion (2021) in enterprise value of the target.12 Largely because these thresholds are much higher than the historical asset-value based thresholds, there has been a decrease in the number of transactions subject to a net benefit review (falling from 22 in the 2016–2017 fiscal year to nine in each of the three last fiscal years).13

 While these increased thresholds represent a shift in the government's emphasis away from net benefit reviews (focused on economic benefits to Canada), national security is increasingly in the spotlight.
 The national security review regime applies to any investment that involves a non-Canadian, regardless of size and whether control was acquired.
 Certain industries are likely to attract greater scrutiny, such as tech, critical infrastructure and defence.
-The government's Guidelines on the National Security Review of Investments set out a non-exhaustive list of activities that may relate to national security.
+The latest guidelines (published in March 2021) place additional emphasis on sensitive data, sensitive technology and critical minerals.
+They also stress that investments by state-owned or state-influenced actors will face enhanced scrutiny under the national defence regime (irrespective of the nature of the target's business).
 Although these guidelines provide some insight as to when a national security review may occur, there are notable gaps, and foreign investors often receive limited transparency during the national security review process.
 If the government believes that a transaction may be injurious to national security, the transaction can be blocked, subjected to conditions, or if already implemented, subject to remedies that can include divestiture.
-Since 2012,19 four transactions have been blocked, and various others have been subjected to conditions or were abandoned.20 The majority of the national security reviews that have been ordered were in respect of investors from China (14 orders).
-In response to the pandemic, the government has extended the timelines for national security screening, and applied the national security screen to a broader range of investments, including those relating to public health.
+Since 2012,14 four transactions have been blocked, and various others have been subjected to conditions or were abandoned.15 The majority of the national security reviews that have been ordered were in respect of investors from China (17 orders).
+While the government initially extended the timelines for national security review as a result of the pandemic, these extensions expired as of 31 December 2020 and have not been renewed or reinstated.
+That said, policies adopted with respect to national security reviews as a result of the pandemic (e.g., expanding the scope of review to include investments related to public health) will remain in effect 'until the economy recovers' from the pandemic.16

 Significant transactions, key trends and hot industries

-In Canada, domestic and international private equity firms and Canadian pension funds continued to have a major impact on both inbound and outbound transactions in 2019.
-Marquee transactions included Brookfield Infrastructure's and GIC's US$8.4 billion acquisition of Genesee & Wyoming, Cortland Partners' US$1.2 billion acquisition of Pure Multi-Family REIT and JP Morgan's acquisition of Billy Bishop Airport.
+In Canada, domestic and international private equity firms and Canadian pension funds continued to have a major impact on both inbound and outbound transactions in 2020.
+The marquee transaction included Brookfield Infrastructure's contested US$12 billion acquisition of Inter Pipeline Ltd and Apollo's acquisition of Great Canadian Gaming,

 Private equity exits: dual-track processes

 The parallel pursuit by equity sponsors of both an M&A exit and an initial public offering (IPO) is not a new development.
-Recent examples in Canada include GFL Environmental Inc opting for a sale to BC Partners in April 2018 over a go-public transaction, followed by their IPO in 2019 and the dual-track processes of Kinder Morgan Canada Limited and Neo Performance Materials Inc that culminated in IPOs respectively.
 However, private equity sponsors facing potentially volatile markets may rely on the dual-track process more heavily in the future to help increase valuations and to hedge against the risk of a failed or significantly delayed IPO.
 The US market has recently seen a significant uptick in dual-track processes, much of which has been driven by private equity sponsors, and many dealmakers expect such processes to become more common for significant sponsor exits in future years.

 While a dual-track process may enhance valuations and pricing tension in certain circumstances, concerns may arise that a contemporaneous IPO is little more than a distraction from a sale process or an elaborate pricing exercise.
 These concerns, however, can be managed or moderated in a number of ways: